webyrd/underconstraints/README.md

 underconstraints should not affect the semantics of a relational program in any way.

-Underconstrained constraints can be safely checked independently of each other, without worrying about constraint interaction.
+Underconstraints can be safely checked independently of each other, without worrying about constraint interaction.
 This may be useful for failing fast, but not for ensuring correctness.
 Underconstraints could give us *some* improved commutative conjunction behavior.

 It is not necessary to reify underconstraints, since underconstraints are supposed to be no more constraining than the constraints that are